jacopotagliabue/jacopotagliabue.github.io/index.md

 I talk _a lot_, and I am often asked to do so in industry (BBC, Walmart, Pinterest, eBay, Farfetch, etc.) and academia (SIRIP, CiE, KDD, Stanford, etc.): popular talks, papers and datasets are highlighted (for the brave reader) [at the very end of this page](#appendix).

+I'm building a new company now and I'm always happy to chat about DataOps, MLOps and NLP.

 ## Current stuff

 ### RecList and MLOps "at reasonable scale"

-[RecList](http://reclist.io/) is a testing library for recommender systems: RecList spawned a popular [open source package](https://github.com/jacopotagliabue/reclist), a [CIKM competition](https://reclist.io/cikm2022-cup/), and and few papers ([WWW](https://dl.acm.org/doi/abs/10.1145/3487553.3524215), [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00606-0).
-RecList successfully raised funds from MLOps companies to sponsor its open development.
+[RecList](http://reclist.io/) is a testing library for recommender systems: RecList spawned a sponsored [open source package](https://github.com/jacopotagliabue/reclist), a [CIKM competition](https://reclist.io/cikm2022-cup/), and few papers ([WWW](https://dl.acm.org/doi/abs/10.1145/3487553.3524215), [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00606-0)).

-Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes in DataOps and MLops.
+Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes.
 To share my learnings, I introduced the _Reasonable Scale_ ML in "[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)" (and  related [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops)).

 _Current interests_: ML testing, developing in the Modern Data Stack.